- Good Office Chair (such as THIS MODEL HERE) will not help you treat scoliosis, but it may help to prevent further unbalance.

 - Proper support (for you)

-While this may seem obvious things to look out for, let’s take a look at each in a bit more detail.
+While these may seem obvious things to look out for, let’s take a look at each in a bit more detail.

 You want a backrest that adjusts, so you can move the lumbar support to where you need it, whether that’s higher or lower for you.

-The best is a backrest that is upward and downward adjustable with lumbar support that can be adjusted up and down and in and out.
-But, getting all these in a single chair can be pricey.
+The best is a backrest that is upward and downward modifiable with lumbar support that can be adjusted up and down and in and out.
+But, getting all of these in a single chair can be pricey.